PoisotLab/MS_befwm_softwarenote/ms.md

 scientists to start their own implementation, which is a both a time consuming and potentially risky endeavor.

+**Contribution statement** Authors ED and TP contributed most of the code, which is based on apreliminary C version by DG, and was modified during discussions with UB and DBS.

 **Acknowledgements** TP acknowledges financial support from NSERC, and an equipment grant from FRQNT.
 We thank the developers and maintainers of `ODE.jl`.